-Raise your hand if you love rice krispies treats!
+Raise your hand if you love rice krispie treats!
 Ok, I think everyone loves them.
 I am a big fan myself, but I am pretty particular about the texture and flavor.
-I like my rice krispies treats super soft, buttery, and slightly gooey.
+I like my rice krispie treats super soft, buttery, and slightly gooey.
 I mean, just look at that marshmallow!

-What makes these rice krispies treats extra special?
+What makes these rice krispie treats extra special?

 I know there are literally thousands of recipes online for these treats.
 Heck, the recipe is usually on the bag of marshmallows or the rice krispies package, BUT hear me out.
 Many rice krispies treat recipes yield bars that end up dry or hard once they cool.
 The problem is that they don’t have enough butter in the recipe and/or have too many rice krispies.
 Honestly, they are not worth the calories in my opinion when it comes to choosing a dessert.

 The remedy to counter the dry or hard treats is super simple!
 All you have to do is make a few minor changes to the standard ingredient ratio and your technique.
 There are fancy ingredients or steps required, such as browning butter.
 Simply increase the butter and decrease the rice krispies and you will have the most amazing treats ever!
 The other trick is to ever so gently press the mixture into the pan.
 No need to compact or flatten them.
 The rustic top looks better in my opinion anyway.
 See the full recipe below.

 Seriously, try them out and thank me later…but if you don’t thank me that’s ok too!
 I am truly happy to help.

 Also, the sprinkles are optional but highly recommended, especially if making them for a party!
 Enjoy!

 Perfect Rice Krispie Treats

 - 1 10-ounce package mini or regular marshmallows